CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 #### NET.2.1.A2 Selection of a suitable WLAN standard [planner]

-In order to avoid a malfunction of the WLAN, it is first necessary to determine within the WLAN planning which of the systems operated by the institution (eg microwave devices, Bluetooth) in the ISM band at 2.4 GHz and in the 5 GHz Radiate ribbon.
+In order to avoid a malfunction of the WLAN, WLAN-MUST first determine which of the systems operated by the institution (eg microwave devices, Bluetooth) in the ISM band at 2.4 GHz and in the 5 GHz Radiate ribbon.

 In addition, the existing security mechanisms of the individual WLAN standards MUST be weighed against each other.
 In general, it MUST be ensured that only be used as a generally secure method for authentication and encryption.
 Only after the individual standards have been evaluated in detail, a specific WLAN standard can be set.
 The reasons for the decision MUST be documented.